 Income – Expenditure = Profit

-If you know how much the trip will cost per person and how much you’d like to make, fill those numbers into ‘expenditure’ and ‘profit’ then figure out how much income (the retreat price) you would need to generate to reach your profit goal.
+If you know how much the yoga retreat will cost per person and how much you’d like to make, fill those numbers into ‘expenditure’ and ‘profit’ in the above formula.
+Then figure out how much ‘income’ (the yoga retreat price) you would need to generate to reach your profit goal.

 Want more retreat hosting tips to help make your next yoga retreat a success?
-Sign up to receive access to our retreat hosting video series sent straight to your inbox.
+Check out our 7-part video series on How To Lead A Yoga Retreat!